munza/lumen-api-starter/readme.md

 -   [x] Remove the customization feature from error trait.
 -   [ ] Move all the extended features inside a package.
--   [ ] Add the feature to use a transformer for error response.
+-   [ ] Use a transformer for error response.

 ### Issues